 Our Equine Staff

 At Equi-librium, we know our horses have the most important jobs of all.
-Our 15 therapy horses range in size, breed, and skill to meet the diverse needs of our participants.
+Our 14 therapy horses range in size, breed, and skill to meet the diverse needs of our participants.
 For many of our horses, therapeutic horsemanship is a second (or third!) career after years in the show ring, race track, Renaissance Faire circuit, or even the police force.
 Scroll down to meet the incredible animals that live and work at Equi-librium.

 STAR

 Star is our resident Miniature horse!
 Born in April 2010, he stands only 8 hands tall or 32 inches.
 Star came to Equi-librium in January 2020.
 What he lacks in size, he makes up for in his giant personality.
 Even though he is smaller than most ponies, Star is considered a draft horse, built for pulling.
-As a driving horse, Star is capable of pulling up to 3 times his weight.
+As a driving horse, Star is capable of pulling up to three times his weight.
 In his past work, he competed in driving shows and won many ribbons to show for it.
 He is also our famed local ambassador!
 Maybe you have seen him out supporting our events.
-If your school or organization would like to book an educational visit with Star, please contact our Outreach Coordinator, Christina Coxe at christina@equi-librium.org.

 Star was purchased through a generous grant from The Stabler Foundation.